By Mike Loughrin, CEO of Transformance Advisors

 - Idea collection: suggestion boxes are easy to install, but much more difficult to manage

 “We followed the advice to establish an easy process for everyone to spend 10 minutes every day on improvement.
-We got clean work areas, which get cleaned every morning.
+Our team members clean their work areas every morning.
 We have not gotten real improvement, because our employees don’t know how to use the appropriate tools.” – A Frustrated Executive

 Achieving a culture of continuous improvement is simply a “must have” aspect for creating and maintaining a sustainable organization.

-There will always be the need for routine and incremental improvement to enhance stakeholder value and respond to the constant changes swirling around any organization.
+There will always be the need for routine and incremental improvement.
+The need to enhance stakeholder value and respond to the constant changes swirling around any organization will never end.